matejstastny/velarium/README.md

 ## 🧷 License

 This project is open-source and intended for educational and personal use.
-All content included in the Starlight modpack remains under its respective license.
+All content included in the Velarium modpack remains under its respective license.
 Be kind, give credit, and have fun 🌱